zathras/jovial_svg/README.md

 ## Supported SVG Profile

-Most features of SVG 1.1 that are applicable to static SVG documents are supported, including CSS via the `<style>` tag.
+Most features of SVG 1.1 that are applicable to static SVG documents are supported.
+This includes using CSS (the `<style>` tag) to specify SVG attributes.

   * SVG paths and transforms are of course supported.
   * The `use` element is supported (including forward references).
   * Stroke modifiers like `stroke-linecap`, `stroke-linejoin` and `stroke-miterlimit` are supported.
   * The `stroke-dasharray` and `stroke-dashoffset` attributes are supported (cf. Tiny s.
 11.4).
   * Gradients are supported, and additionally support `xlink:href` attributes to other gradients, and `gradientTransform` attributes from SVG 1.1.
   * The `mask` element is supported (not in Tiny; see SVG 1.1 s.
 14.4).
      Note that as of this writing, a long-standing
      <a href="https://github.com/flutter/flutter/issues/48417">bug in Flutter
      web's "html" renderer</a> prevents it from working on this niche platform, though it works with the canvaskit renderer.
 See also
      <a href="https://github.com/zathras/jovial_svg/issues/24">Issue 24</a>.
   * Text elements are supported.
   * Embedded images are supported.
   * Inheritable properties are supported.
   * Object/group opacity is supported -- cf. SVG 1.1 s.
 14.5.
 (Not
      in Tiny).
   * The symbol element is supported (Not in Tiny; cf.  SVG 5.5).
   * The `style` tag for inline CSS and the `style=` attribute are supported to specify node attributes (not in Tiny - cf. s.
 6.2).
+  * CSS attributes that don't have a corresponding SVG attribute generally are not supported, e.g. `background` and `transform-origin` are not.
   * Non-scaling stroke is not supported (not in SVG 1.1; cf. Tiny 11.5)
   * Constrained transformations are not supported (not in SVG 1.1;
      cf. Tiny 7.7)
   * A DOM and other features related to animation are not supported.
   * Conditional processing (Tiny s.
 5.8) is not supported
   * The `clipPath` SVG element is supported (not in Tiny, cf. SVG 1.1 14.3.5).
   * Filter effects via the `filter` tag are not supported (not in Tiny, cf.
      SVG s.
 15)
   * XML namespaces are ignored.
   * Text profile:
       * `text` and `tspan` tags are supported.
       * Embedded fonts are not supported.
 However, the `font-family` attribute is used when selecting a font, and fonts can be included in an